 Longy Chamber Orchestra

-I played in the Central Washington University Orchestra & Yakima Youth Symphony Orchestra* as a student.
+As a student I played in the Central Washington University Orchestra & Yakima Youth Symphony Orchestra*.

 In my free time, I enjoy sailing, exploring rocks and volcanoes, and obeying the demands of a moody white and black feline.